ISI sheltering Dawood who still lives in Pakistan: Former aide

 Ejaz is married with a son and a daughter.
 He grew up in Mahim, Mumbai and was educated in a convent school.
 The first time he was arrested was when he was in 8th standard.
 He attacked a student with a compass and was then sent to a juvenile home.

-Ejaz casein contact with the underworld in 1980 and then joined the D-Gang.
+Ejaz in case contact with the underworld in 1980 and then joined the D-Gang.
 He parted ways with the D-Gang and joined Chhota Rajan.
 In 1993, he killed Razi, an accused in the 1993 blasts.
 In 1994, he was arrested, but fled the country, when he was granted bail.

 Since 2001, he has been working independently after he broke off with Rajan in 2001.
 In 2002, the D-Gang ordered a hit on him at Bangkok.
 Despite being hit by 7 bullets, he survived.